Addiction Treatment Staff

 Holly Magdalin, LCPC

 Holly Magdalin is a Licensed Clinical Professional Counselor.
 She currently holds a Masters in Rehabilitation Counseling and has a background in Communicative Disorders both from Northern Illinois University.
-Holly has 6 years of professional experience working beside people struggling with mental health issues and substance use disorders.
+Holly has ten years of professional experience working beside people struggling with mental health issues and substance use disorders.
 Her experience includes working in an inpatient facility as a chemical dependency primary counselor, an outpatient therapist, working with individuals, groups, and families battling their mental health, and supervising a clinical team.
 She comes with an eclectic approach with an emphasis on DBT, CBT, and Person-Centered therapies.

 Administration Team